It’s the holiday season! Which means lots of fun, celebration, aaaand…

 Advent is part of the liturgical calendar (a fancy word for worship calendar) that some churches follow.
 It comes from the Latin word adventus, which means “coming.”
 During the season of Advent, you reflect on the coming of Christ.

 In nature, winter is a time of year that is slow and quiet.
 It begs us to stop.
 Listen.
 Reflect.
 Meditate.
 Rest.
-(Quite the opposite of the holiday hustle and bustle!)
+(Quite the opposite of holiday stress with all the hustle and bustle!)
 This is the spirit of Advent, as you anticipate God’s greatest gift and prepare to celebrate Jesus’s arrival.

-Whether or not your church follows a liturgical calendar, you can still take this time to reflect on and pray about the meaning of Advent in your daily times with God.
+Whether or not you go to a church that follows a liturgical calendar, you can still take this time to reflect on and pray about the meaning of Advent in daily times with God.
 I tend to gravitate towards reading the beginning of Matthew and Luke during this time of year, as well as messianic prophecies.

-By the way, anchoring yourself in Christ should be something we practice year-round!
-I’ve rounded up my favorite scriptures for moms in every season; access them here.
+By the way, anchoring yourself in Christ is something to practice year round, not just to deal with stress during the holidays!
+I’ve rounded up my favorite scriptures for moms in every season.

 My daughter recently asked for an Advent calendar.
-Not because she was wanting to participate in Advent, but because she’d seen an ad for a cool calendar with a surprise you can open every day as you count down to The Biggest Toy Day.
+Not because she wanted to participate in Advent, but because she’d seen an ad for a cool calendar with a surprise you can open every day as you count down to The Biggest Toy Day.

 Sigh.
 Turns out I’m not the only one who needs a heart check around the holidays.